Healthdirect Free Australian health advice you can count on.

 Chronic pancreatitis

-The most common symptom of chronic pancreatitis is long-standing pain in the middle of the abdomen.
-People with chronic pancreatitis might get repeated episodes of acute pancreatitis, where the pain gets worse.
-The pain may get worse with eating, drinking and drinking alcohol.
+The most common symptom of chronic pancreatitis is long-standing pain in the middle of your abdomen.
+If you have chronic pancreatitis, you might get repeated episodes of acute pancreatitis, where your pain gets worse.
+Your pain may get worse with eating, drinking and drinking alcohol.
+You may also develop jaundice.

-People with chronic pancreatitis can have trouble digesting food, particularly fats, because of the lack of digestive juices.
-This can lead to diarrhoea, weight loss, vitamin and mineral deficiencies and loose, greasy, foul-smelling stools that are difficult to flush.
-They may also develop jaundice.
+If you have chronic pancreatitis, you can have trouble digesting food, particularly fats, because of your lack of digestive juices.
+This can lead to vitamin and mineral deficiencies, and other symptoms including:

-In severe cases, the pancreas may not produce enough insulin, leading to diabetes.
+In severe cases, your pancreas may not produce enough insulin, leading to diabetes.
+Chronic pancreatitis is a risk factor for pancreatic cancer.

 What causes pancreatitis?

-Other less common causes of pancreatitis include:
+Other less common causes of pancreatitis include external factors such as:

-• surgery to the pancreas
+• surgery to your pancreas

 • some medicines